 An said she wanted Boajia.
 She said they would trade dens and hunting grounds but she would also get Boajia.
 Tai could hardly contain her excitement and jumped up and called for Fu.
 Together they left to their new home.

 Months went by, and you would think Bao was a different cub.
-He was putting on weight and was learning to hunt.
-You could catch him playing with his new brother and sister.
+He put on weight and was in the process of learning how to hunt.
+He played with his new brother and sister.
 He felt loved.
 He was a happy and contented snow leopard.

 Our Snow leopard Boajia didn’t do anything to be adopted into An’s family.
 An loved him and wanted him as her own.
-He was given the rights of the other cubs.
+She gave him the rights of the other cubs.
 He became her cub.
 Boajia could have rejected that precious gift of a new loving family by running off and following Tai.
 An gave up her home and hunting ground just so she could love this little cub and have him in her family.